DeeMcCart/CI_PP1_ArklowTrails/README.md

 This website highlights jogging, hiking and walking trails available in the Arklow, Co.
 Wicklow area of Ireland.
 It is designed for recreational runners and walkers, which may include tourists (First-time and Returning site visitors), and local people (typically Returning site visitors).
 The site is intended to raise awareness of Arklow's community walking routes, to highlight the natural and urban landscape of Arklow, and, as a tourism aid, to showcase some of the pleasant and interesting features within Arklow Town.
 Site visitors are invited to participate in developing the site by contributing their own feedback and photos.
 <br>
-The site aim is primarily to showcase available routes, to make people aware of the facilities available on each trail, and to assist them in navigating independently to a starting point.
+The site exists primarily to showcase available walking/jogging trails, to make people aware of the facilities available on each trail, and to assist them in navigating independently to a starting point.

 Notice that the images on this website show trails, landscapes, animals and objects rather than people.
 The intention is to focus largely on the trails, thus encouraging independent access to the routes.
 Visitors are made aware of, and invited to participate in, the informal Trail Trotter runs/ walks (facebook link in footer).